-Hormone replacement therapy (HRT) and the contraceptive pill may protect against bowel cancer.
-Compared with women who have never used them, the evidence suggests that women who have used HRT or the pill have a 20% lower risk of bowel cancer.
+Hormone replacement therapy (HRT) and the contraceptive pill may protect against bowel cancer, but the evidence is mixed.
+Compared with women who have never used them, the evidence suggests that women who have used HRT or the pill have around a 20% lower risk of colon and rectal cancer.
 But we need more research to be sure.

 Female hormones may protect against bowel cancer by helping to lower the concentration of bile in the bowel.
 Although we need it for the healthy digestion of fats, bile irritates the lining of the bowel.

 Although HRT may reduce bowel cancer risk, there are other health issues to take into account when deciding to take HRT.
 It increases your risk of breast cancer and other illnesses.
 Before making a decision about whether to take HRT, you should talk to your doctor about the overall effect it could have on your health.

 Several studies have shown that people with higher levels of vitamin D have a lower risk of bowel cancer.
 You get a small amount of vitamin D from your diet.
 But your body also makes vitamin D in response to the sun.
 You don't need to sunbathe to get enough vitamin D. A short time outdoors a few times a week should be enough.
 Your body only makes as much vitamin D as it needs.
 So spending too long in the sun and getting burnt will not help with vitamin D levels, but will increase your risk of skin cancer.